interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/subscription_notifications/receive_notifications_for_awareness/receive_notifications_for_awareness.md

 ![Test case summary illustration](./assets/flight1_activated_flight2_planned.svg)

-This test case verifies that relevant notifications are received through subscription of an operational intent in Activated state.
+This test case verifies that relevant notifications for new operational intents are received through subscription of an operational intent in Activated state.

 ### Tested_uss plans and activates Flight 1 test step